2017 Annual Leadership Meeting

 June 1-5, 2017 in New York City, NY

-Sixty leaders of the Sisters of Charity Federation of North America will gather in Tarrytown, New York for their 2017 Annual Leadership Meeting.
-They represent two provinces of the Daughters of Charity and eleven congregations of Sisters of Charity in the United States and Canada.
-This page will contain all the videos, photos, stories and activities going on throughout the day.
+Sixty leaders of the Sisters of Charity Federation of North America gathered in Tarrytown, New York for their 2017 Annual Leadership Meeting.
+They represented two provinces of the Daughters of Charity and 12 congregations of Sisters of Charity in the United States and Canada.
+This page contains all the videos, photos, stories and activities that went on throughout the gathering.

 The Federation meeting opened on Thursday evening, June 1st, 2017 with greetings from Sister Jane Iannucelli, President of the Sisters of Charity of St. Vincent de Paul of New York.
 Sister Jane spoke of the theme “Hazard Yet Forward: Futuring Charity Together” as an invitation to “cross over the bridge to the future we are creating together.”Read more